IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-manual/tutorial.md

 <summary>1 - Populate global variables</summary>

+We begin by opening the concert-pm-utils repo code we downloaded in the prerequisites section and open the **global_environment_variables** file.
+This file contains all the details of the demo qotd application and its environment.

+In a real world POV, customers should always use a pipeline to ingest data where these variables would be populated automatically from the pipeline. <br/><br/>

+For this demo, we will need to provide all the data in the global variables file.
+These variables will be used throughout the demo by the Concert toolkit to generate files for Concert.

+<inline-notification text="This demo uses Concert Toolkit V1.0.1."></inline-notification>
 <inline-notification text="Line numbers may vary as helper scripts get updated."></inline-notification>

 | **Variables** | **Screenshot** | **Description** |